Adrian-Turjak/ceilometer/doc/source/configuration.rst

-neutron_control_exchange         neutron                               Exchange name for Neutron notifications metering_secret                  change this or be hacked              Secret value for signing metering messages metering_topic                   metering                              the topic ceilometer uses for metering messages sample_source                    openstack                             The source name of emited samples control_exchange                 ceilometer                            AMQP exchange to connect to if using RabbitMQ or Qpid database_connection              mongodb://localhost:27017/ceilometer  Database connection string metering_api_port                8777                                  The port for the ceilometer API server
+neutron_control_exchange         neutron                               Exchange name for Neutron notifications metering_secret                  change this or be hacked              Secret value for signing metering messages metering_topic                   metering                              the topic ceilometer uses for metering messages sample_source                    openstack                             The source name of emitted samples control_exchange                 ceilometer                            AMQP exchange to connect to if using RabbitMQ or Qpid database_connection              mongodb://localhost:27017/ceilometer  Database connection string metering_api_port                8777                                  The port for the ceilometer API server